-You must receive these photos before you provide the vehicle to your guest; if you do not receive them, do not provide the car to your guest until they have submitted the photos.
+You must receive these photos before you provide the vehicle to your guest.
+If you do not receive them, do not provide the car to your guest until they have submitted the photos.

-You are more than welcome to take more photos than is recommended; the important thing to remember is that you will not receive coverage for anything that does not have both a starting and ending photo.
+You’ll also need to take these photographs within 24 hours of the end of the trip.
+The important thing to remember is that you will not receive coverage for anything that does not have both a starting and ending photo.

 If you have any other questions about what to do if an issue arises during a trip, please feel free to review our other FAQs or reach out to us!